DMVis/DMVis/documentation/components/line.md

 Color of the line when this specific line is hovered.

-## notFocusColor
+## color

 - Type: `string`
 - Default: `#BBB`

-Color of the line when any other line is hovered.
+Color of the line when no lines are hovered.

 ## lineWidth